 Ian Brodie helps consultants and coaches win more clients by becoming seen as authorities in their fields.
 He’s the author of the Amazon Best Seller “Email Persuasion” (with over 150 5* reviews worldwide).

 Are you making the same mistake Ian made?
 Wondering how to get started?
-Read our beginner’s guide to email marketing
+Read our beginner’s guide to email marketing.
+Need a bit of a smaller bite?
+Start by creating an email newsletter.

 Want to know another of the classic email campaign pitfalls?
 Here’s how Joel Klettke sees it:

-Joel Klettke: The worst mistake I’ve made with email marketing was approaching it as a numbers game (“How often should we email?
+Joel Klettke: The worst email marketing mistake I’ve made was approaching it as a numbers game (“How often should we email?
 How many emails in the series?”) from the outset instead of thinking through:

 - Our goals